-- Both CNS stimulants and non-stimulants may be used for the treatment of ADHD.
+- Both CNS stimulants and nonstimulants may be used for the treatment of ADHD.
 In general, stimulants are first-line treatment due to their superior efficacy.
 Clinical evidence suggests that methylphenidate and amphetamines are equally efficacious, but some patients may respond to one stimulant and not the other.
-Various short-, intermediate- and longacting formulations (eq, tablets/capsules, chewable/orally disintegrating tablets, solution/suspension, transdermal patch) are available to provide a range of dosing options.
-Although non-stimulants such as atomoxetine and alpha2-adrenergic agonists have smaller effect sizes, they may be used in patients who have failed or are intolerant to stimulants or when there is concern about possible abuse or diversion.
-The alpha2-adrenergic agonists are approved both as monotherapy and as adjunctive therapy to stimulants, and they have been shown to improve both tic and ADHD symptoms in patients with comorbid tic disorder. - Current consensus clinical guidelines for the treatment of children and adolescents with ADHD recommend that stimulants are highly effective for reducing core symptoms of ADHD in children (AACAP 2007; AAP 2019). - Ultimately, the choice of the initial agent for treatment of ADHD depends upon various factors such as: duration of desired coverage; ability of the child to swallow pills; coexisting tic disorder (use of alpha2-adrenergic agonists may be warranted); potential AEs, history of substance abuse in the patient or household member (eq, avoid stimulants or use stimulants with less potential for abuse [eq, lisdexamfetamine, osmotic-release preparation, methylphenidate patch]); and preference of the patient and parent/guardian (Krull 2020a). - Various stimulants are indicated for treatment of narcolepsy and are generally considered to be second-line agents after modafinil/armodafinil due to their sympathomimetic AEs (Scammell 2020). - Lisdexamfetamine is the only FDA-approved drug indicated for the treatment of moderate to severe BED, with demonstrated efficacy in reduction of mean binge days per week vs placebo.
+Various short-, intermediate- and long-acting formulations (eg, tablets/capsules, chewable/orally disintegrating tablets, solution/suspension, transdermal patch) are available to provide a range of dosing options.
+Although nonstimulants such as atomoxetine and alpha2-adrenergic agonists have smaller effect sizes, they may be used in patients who have failed or are intolerant to stimulants or when there is concern about possible abuse or diversion.
+The efficacy of the nonstimulant viloxazine ER in comparison to other nonstimulants is unknown.
+The alpha2-adrenergic agonists are approved both as monotherapy and as adjunctive therapy to stimulants, and they have been shown to improve both tic and ADHD symptoms in patients with comorbid tic disorder. - o Current consensus clinical guidelines for the treatment of children and adolescents with ADHD recommend that stimulants are highly effective for reducing core symptoms of ADHD in children (Wolraich et al 2019). - Ultimately, the choice of the initial agent for treatment of ADHD depends upon various factors such as: duration of desired coverage; ability of the child to swallow pills; coexisting tic disorder (use of alpha2-adrenergic agonists may be warranted); potential AEs, history of substance abuse in the patient or household member (eg, avoid stimulants or use stimulants with less potential for abuse [eg, lisdexamfetamine, osmotic-release preparation, methylphenidate patch]); and preference of the patient and parent/guardian (Krull 2021a). - Various stimulants are indicated for treatment of narcolepsy and are generally considered to be second-line agents after modafinil/armodafinil due to their sympathomimetic AEs (Scammell 2021). - Lisdexamfetamine is the only FDA-approved drug indicated for the treatment of moderate to severe BED, with demonstrated efficacy in reduction of mean binge days per week vs placebo.
 Direct comparison trials between lisdexamfetamine and other drugs used off-label to treat BED are lacking.